ctpeterson/SwissFit/README.md

 `SwissFit` currently supports the following.

-  - [lsqfit](https://github.com/gplepage/lsqfit)-style least squares fitting (`examples/simple_fit.ipynb`), including priors.
-Priors can be transformed to represent some constraints.
+  - [lsqfit](https://github.com/gplepage/lsqfit)-style least squares fitting, including priors.
+Priors can be transformed to represent constraints.
 Quality of fit and model selection criteria directly available from fit.
   - Fully integrated with [GVar](https://github.com/gplepage/gvar), which allows fit parameters to be propagated into a secondary analysis with full automatic error propagation
-  - Support for integrating radial basis function networks (`examples/simple_radial_basis_function_fit.ipynb`) and feedforward neural networks (example notebook coming soon) in least-squares model function
+  - Support for integrating radial basis function networks and feedforward neural networks in least-squares model function
-  - Optimization with [SciPy](https://scipy.org/)'s trust region reflective local optimization algorithm (`examples/simple_fit.ipynb`) and/or [SciPy](https://scipy.org/)'s basin hopping global optimization algorithm (`examples/simple_radial_basis_function_fit.ipynb`)
+  - Optimization with [SciPy](https://scipy.org/)'s least_squares optimization methods (trust region reflective, Levenberg-Marquardt, dogbox), [SciPy](https://scipy.org/)'s "minimize" local optimization methods (BFGS, Nelder-Mead, conjugate gradient, etc.), and [SciPy](https://scipy.org/)'s basin hopping global optimization algorithm
+  - Markov Chain Monte Carlo (MCMC-based) parameter estimation via Peter Lepage's [Vegas](https://github.com/gplepage/vegas) library
-  - Basic support for surrogate-based empirical Bayes ([arXiv:2402.04175](https://arxiv.org/abs/2402.04175); see any of the notebooks under `examples` that reproduce the results from that paper).
+  - Basic support for surrogate-based empirical Bayes ([arXiv:2402.04175](https://arxiv.org/abs/2402.04175)

 The following are planned or already in the works for `SwissFit`

-  - Documentation!
-My apologies for the current lack of documentation.
-Once I finish my Ph.D. defense in April of 2024, you can expect proper documentation.
-  - Optimization with [SciPy](https://scipy.org/) `minimize` for local optimization and [SciPy](https://scipy.org/)'s various global optimization algorithms
+  - Proper documentation
   - Optimization with stochastic gradient descent, specifically Adam and its Nesterov-accelerated counterpart
+  - Options for other Markov Chain Monte Carlo algorithms, such as Hamiltonian Monte Carlo
   - Empirical Bayes via [Scikit-learn](https://scikit-learn.org/stable/)'s Bayesian optimization module
-  - Model parameter estimation by direct sampling of posterior distributions
-  - Extended support for hierarchical Bayesian modelling
+  - Tools for Bayesian model averaging

 `SwissFit` is currently in beta.
 Help us get to a v1.0.0 release by providing feedback and letting me know if you run into problems!
 Thank you for considering to use `SwissFit` for whatever problem that you are trying to tackle!